rricharz/Tek4010/README.md

 It the current alpha-testing version, there are very few useful hints if this does not work.
 If the terminal window is closed right away, there is a problem with your rsh call or you forgot to use the absolute path for rsh.
-If it does not work, you might want to try

-	./tek4010 /usr/bin/rsh -l user_name system -noexit

-If you are lucky, rsh will produce an output which might tell you something.

 The following keys are not transmitted to the Unix system, but are executed locally in the terminal emulator and clear the persistent screen: